shashanknaik0/run-your-gpt-backend/README.md

-# microblog - Instructions for setting up and running the application
+# run-your-gpt- Instructions for setting up and running the application
 <hr>
 <h2>Clone the repo</h2>